Why I love Linux and why I can't switch to it

 But even with the guide, things went completely wrong for seemingly no reason.
 One install, my laptop starts overheating like a bomb.
 Another install, I think its working fine until I wake up the next morning and my WiFi card isn't recognized anymore.
 And then some issues that always persisted included major graphical artifacts/glitches, as well as the colors getting all screwed up, but only if you were on power saving mode.
 Both of those issued required me to manually change kernel parameters, which I learned from the Asus-Linux Discord server.
 With their help, I finally got it working.

 All of those issues were a lot of work to fix, and I am really not trying to scare away people from using Linux, I am simply sharing my experience.
-If you (like me) manage to get everything working (or lucky enough to have everything working in the first place), then what you are left with is the best operating system in the world, for most people.
+If you (like me) manage to get everything working (or lucky enough to have everything working in the first place), then what you are left with, (assuming it can run the apps you need), is the best operating system out there.

 However, the biggest issue is not one that has a quick solution.
 The biggest problem for me, is the lack of software support.
 While there are amazing Linux-native apps that exist for most creative mediums, they simply are not yet as powerful, intuitive, and elegant, as industry standard Windows and Mac only apps.
 And that's a shame.
 But as it stands, Linux-native software doesn't allow me to express myself creatively as easily as the industry standard apps do.